Baanaaana/pi-setup/README.md

 - You can press Ctrl+C to cancel the automatic reboot
 - After reboot:
   - All configurations will be active
+  - VNC server will be enabled and ready to use
   - The mouse cursor will be permanently hidden
   - Use touchscreen or mouse movement to navigate
   - All aliases will be available for use